Durham High School for Girls

-Durham High School is a single-sex independent day school for girls aged 3 to 18 years old in Durham, United Kingdom.
+Durham High School is a coeducational independent day school for children aged 3 to 18 years old in Durham, United Kingdom.

+Until September 2025 it was a single-sex school for girls.

 History and current status

 The school was founded in 1884 and has occupied various sites during its history.
 It now has premises south of the city at Farewell Hall.
 The school is a member of the Girls' Schools Association.